hirosystems/clarinet/docs/feature-guides/test-contract-with-clarinet-sdk.md

   },
 ```

-And run the script with the following command.
+Then run the script with the following command.
 It will produce a file named `./lcov.info`.

 ```sh
 npm run test:coverage